-Executive summary 3 List of Guidelines 5 1.
-Definition of liquidity buffer and survival period 10 1.1 Cash flows and Counterbalancing Capacity 1.2 Liquidity buffers 10 11 2.
-Assumptions driving the size of the buffer 12 2.1 General principles2.2 Types of stresses to be considered (plus frequency)2.3 Time horizons to be considered 12 12 13 3.
-Composition of the buffer 14 Annex - Cash flows and Counterbalancing Capacity 20
+Executive summary 3 List of Guidelines 5 Definition of liquidity buffer and survival period 9 1.1 Cash flows and Counterbalancing Capacity 1.2 Liquidity buffers 9 2.
+Assumptions driving the size of the buffer 11 2.1 General principles 11 3.
+Composition of the buffer 14 Annex 1 - Cash flows and Counterbalancing Capacity 19 Annex 2 -What constitutes a reliably liquid asset in the ma ırket24